x4dr/Fen/endworld/mecha/systems/offensive.md

 ### Heat and Weapons

-When a weapon fires, its burst heat enters the [fluxpool](endworld/mecha/systems/heat#the-flux-pool) as pending heat - subject to the same flux limits as everything else.
-A weapon that fires with insufficient flux to move its heat out will accumulate residual heat, risking an [Overheat Check](endworld/mecha/systems/heat#overheat-check).
+When a weapon fires, its burst heat remains on the weapon as pending heat - if it is not removed by the next heat processing cycle, this becomes residual heat.

 Ballistic weapons generate moderate heat from friction and propulsion gasses.
 Missiles generate very little (the heat stays in the rocket motor).
 Melee generates none.

 ### Damage

 Damage is a single number.
 Baseline formula used during system development:
-`Damage = 10 + 3 × sqrt(gun mass in tons)`.
+`Damage = 10 + 3 * sqrt(gun mass in tons)`.
 This gives 13 at 1t, ~15 at 3t, 16 at 4t, 19 at 9t, 22 at 16t.
 Individual weapons may vary from this curve based on their role and tech tier.

 On a hit:
 1. Shields activate first (see [Shields](endworld/mecha/systems/shields)).